freegeek-pdx/mkuser/README.md

 > Also, when running on macOS 11 Big Sur or newer, "Sharing Only" accounts get a special tag added to the AuthenticationAuthority attribute of the user record to let macOS know not to grant a Secure Token.<br/>
 > See `--prevent-secure-token-on-big-sur-and-newer` help for more information about preventing macOS from granting an account the first Secure Token.
 >
-> This is here as a seperate option for convenience and information.<br/>
+> This is here as a separate option for convenience and information.<br/>
 > When using this option, you CANNOT also specify `--administrator`, since "Sharing Only" accounts should not be administrators.<br/>
 > Also, you cannot specify `--role-account` or `--service-account` with this option since they are mutually exclusive account types.<br/>
 > For more information about "Sharing Only" accounts, visit: <https://support.apple.com/guide/mac-help/mchlp15577>